bootstrap-vue/bootstrap-vue/src/components/tabs/README.md

 ```

 ## Keyboard Navigation
-Enable optional keyboard navigation by setting the prop `key-nav`.
+Keyboard navigation is enabled by default.

 | Keypress | Action
 | -------- | ------